 2. Provide others with insight into your professional development and demonstrate efforts to improve.

 Micro-credentials make it easy for you to exhibit the ongoing professional development you have pursued beyond previous education.
 This is incredibly valuable because, as more people embrace a continuous learning lifestyle, we need to be able to prove that we didn’t stop educating ourselves 10 years ago when we left our college or university.

-Borrowing from the psychological success of reward schedules in gamification, well-constructed micro-credential systems in an organization can encourage learners to learn more, participate in a greater number and variety of skills development opportunities, and create a career path to success.
+Borrowing from the psychological success of reward schedules in gamification, well-constructed micro-credential systems in an organisation can encourage learners to learn more, participate in a greater number and variety of skills development opportunities, and create a career path to success.

-For the Organization
+For the Organisation

 1. Identify areas for improvement as well as the distribution of talent and gaps.

 As your organisation begins tracking skill sets earned through avenues like courses, projects, and mentorships with badges, the data represented will inform how you tackle skills gaps at not only an individual level, but also for the organisation as a whole.